Chart Color Schemes

 Dimboola is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dimboola's dwelling structures, as per the latest Census, consisted of 96.2% houses and 3.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Vic.'s 90.1% houses and 9.9% other dwellings.
+Dimboola's dwelling structures, as per the latest Census, comprised 96.2% houses and 3.8% other dwellings.
+Compared to Regional Vic., which had 90.1% houses and 9.9% other dwellings, Dimboola had a higher proportion of houses.
 Home ownership in Dimboola stood at 53.6%, with mortgaged dwellings at 30.9% and rented ones at 15.6%.
-The median monthly mortgage repayment was $800, lower than Non-Metro Vic.'s average of $1,430.
-The median weekly rent in Dimboola was $170, compared to Non-Metro Vic.'s $285.
-Nationally, Dimboola's mortgage repayments were significantly lower at $800 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $800, below Regional Vic.'s average of $1,430.
+Median weekly rent was $170, compared to Regional Vic.'s $285.
+Nationally, Dimboola's mortgage repayments were lower at $800 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing